 The larger corner sink had space for my wheelchair to roll underneath, but the tap was positioned too far back for me to reach.
 I couldn’t roll under or get anywhere near the small sink to be able to properly use it.

 The emergency pull cord, which must hang all the way to the floor, was tied up and placed on top of the towel shelf.
 If I was travelling on my own and happened to need help, I’d have no way of alerting someone because the cord was out of reach.
 The toilet roll holder was also awkwardly positioned and not within reach.

 The roll-in shower had a nice wall-mounted seat.
 The fold-down seat was sturdy and wide which I liked for comfort and stability.
 The grab bars provided good support while showering.
-The floor length shower curtain and the rubber floor strip prevented water escaping from the shower and soaking the floor.
+The floor-length shower curtain and the rubber floor strip prevented water from escaping from the shower and soaking the floor.

 Food & Service

 Don’t miss the lovely buffet breakfast, which is complimentary for all guests.
 There is a wide range of hot and cold food options available.
 The waffle maker was clearly a favourite with a constant stream of people queueing up to use it.
 I quickly snapped the photo below before the next stream of people began queuing up again.

 The staff were very attentive and helpful, offering to get me a plate and cutlery and refill my empty glass.
 The staff member helping us at breakfast was friendly and we got talking about The Kelpies, which I happen to live very close to.

 Snacks are also available 24/7 in the snack bar and you can enjoy a drink at any time during your stay in the lobby bar.
 The style of the hotel is very mid-century modern, which I absolutely love (even my home is mid-century modern).